-For complete information on the application procedure read the NERC research grants handbook.
+For complete information on the application procedure read the NERC research grants and fellowships handbook.
 The following is a brief introduction.

-Applicants to a Standard, Large or Knowledge Exchange grant call may submit up to one application as the Principal or as a Co-Investigator, and one further application as a non-lead Principal Investigator or Co-Investigator.
+Applicants to a Standard, Large or Knowledge Exchange grant call may submit up to one proposal as the Principal Investigator or as a Co-Investigator, and one further proposal as a non-lead Principal Investigator or Co-Investigator.

-Large grant applications will only be accepted if an outline proposal has previously been submitted and invited to proceed to the full proposal stage.
+Large grant proposals will only be accepted if an outline proposal has previously been submitted and invited to proceed to the full proposal stage.

-Applicants must ensure that their application is received by NERC by 16:00 on the relevant closing date.
-They should leave enough time for their application to pass through their organisation's Je-S submission route before this time.
-Any application that is received after the closing date, is incomplete or does not meet NERC's eligibility criteria will be returned to the applicant and will not be considered.
+Applicants must ensure that their proposal is received by NERC by 16:00 on the relevant closing date.
+The JeS system will close at 16:00 and proposals will not submit to NERC after that time.
+They should leave enough time for their proposal to pass through their organisation's JeS submission route before 16:00 on the relevant closing date.
+Any proposal that is incomplete or does not meet the eligibility criteria of NERC, will be rejected and will not be considered.

-For all applications for NERC research grants, the Principal Investigator must submit form Je-SRP1 (NERC), together with a Case for Support.
+For all proposals for NERC grants (research and fellowships), the Principal Investigator must submit the relevant JeS form, together with a Case for Support.
 The maximum length of the Case for Support depends on the scheme type.
-It must be completed in single-spaced typescript of minimum font size 11 point (Arial font) with margins of at least 2 cm.
-References can be presented in a smaller font size provided it is sufficiently clear.
+It must be completed in single-spaced typescript of minimum font size 11 point (Arial or equivalent) with margins of at least 2cm.
+References must also be font size 11 point.
 Applicants should avoid the use of colour graphs or pictures, which will not be reproduced in colour in any hard copies used during assessment.
 Any proposal in which the Case for Support does not comply with these specifications will be rejected.

 Case for Support

-The Case for Support should have three parts:
+The Case for Support for most schemes should have three parts:

 Part 1 - Previous Track Record

-- An indication of how previous work has contributed to UK competitiveness or improving the quality of life
+- An indication of how previous work has achieved significant academic or socio-economic impact.

 Part 2 - A Description of the Proposed Research